Coach using experience and demand research to choose a coaching niche

 • Business acumen: Running your coaching practice like a real business, not a side hobby

-At DeBella DeBall, we call this the Unmissable Method: being so clear on your unique value that your ideal clients can’t ignore you.
+At DeBella DeBall, we call this the The Unmissable Method™: being so clear on your unique value that your ideal clients can’t ignore you.

 Mistake #5: You’re Selling “Coaching” Instead of Transformation

 When someone asks what you do, do you say “I’m a life coach” or “I’m a business coach”?
-Congratulations, you just made yourself completely forgettable.
+That label alone does not explain the buyer, problem, or outcome.

 Nobody wakes up thinking “I really need some coaching today.”
 They wake up thinking “I need to figure out how to get promoted” or “I need to stop feeling so anxious about money.”